romwo32/Captcha-Breaker/README.md

 Our results confirm that text-based CAPTCHAs no longer provide sufficient security against AI-driven attacks.
 Therefore, we recommend switching to alternative CAPTCHA methods to ensure future protection.

 # Credits
 This project was made possible by the following open-source repositories:
-This part will be updated soon.
-If we used a part of your project please reach out tu us.
+If you are the owner of any code used here and would like specific attribution, please let me know!